microbiomedata/nmdc-schema/src/docs/monarch-cpath-presentation-2024-02-08.md

 # Samples in the `nmdc-schema`

+*The NMDC Schema developers reuse elements and patterns from common data models (CMDR?
+LinkML core?) and also hope to influence them*

 ## NMDC Background
 - The [National Microbiome Data Collaborative](https://microbiomedata.org/) is (in this author's words) a environmentally-focused, schema-driven multi-omics project.
 - We are primarily funded by the United States Department of Energy